nextcloud/documentation/admin_manual/enterprise_clients/publishing_android_app.rst

 Digitally Signing Android Apps
 ------------------------------

-Signing your app is required, and the most time-consuming part is installing the commands you need to sign them.
-You need three commands to sign your app:
-``keytool``, ``jarsigner``, and ``zipalign``.
+Signing your app is required.
+You can do this in the :ref:`ownBrander wizard <sign_android_app>`, or after it is built and delivered to you.
+The most time-consuming part of signing the built app is installing the commands you need to sign it.
+You need three commands to sign your app: ``keytool``, ``jarsigner``, and ``zipalign``.
 Follow these steps:

 1. Install the signing commands
 2. Create a self-signed certificate with ``keytool``